Brands and countries

 Example application: The Bostik Airseal system

-Bostik P605 AIRSEAL FLEXFOAM is applied in the cavity between the frame and the wall.
+Bostik P605 Airseal Flexfoam is applied in the cavity between the frame and the wall.
 It expands to insulate and complements the tape by insulating the cavity.
 This foam achieves excellent airtightness and sound insulation values.
 It performs well in passive house projects and construction where energy loss must be kept low.

 Using these two products together creates a continuous, airtight layer around the window.
 The result meets technical requirements and fits into standard construction practice.
 The system reduces uncertainty at a critical detail and simplifies compliance.